arsscriptum/PowerShell.Public.Sandbox/OnlinePortScanner/README.md

 Pretty Straighforward.
 It uses an ***online port scanner*** , in this case [https://www.speedguide.net/portscan.php](https://www.speedguide.net/portscan.php) parses the replies using [HtmlAgilityPack](https://html-agility-pack.net/) .

 For your convienience, a function to install [HtmlAgilityPack](https://html-agility-pack.net/) is provided in [Install-HtmlAgilityPack.ps1](Install-HtmlAgilityPack.ps1).
+You can also checkout my [Install-NugetPackage.ps1](https://github.com/arsscriptum/PowerShell.Public.Sandbox/tree/master/InstallNugetPackage) script.

 ### Possible States for Ports